dancullen/gfcpp/docs/Rationales.md

 - Rather than using std::pair for multiple return values, we use our own Result class, because 'ret.err' and 'ret.value' is bit more readabile than 'ret.first' and 'ret.second' (where 'ret' is the returned variable name).
+Also, a function signature that returns a Result<SomeType> is much more intuitive than a function signature that returns a std::pair.